pagkly/Zed/Investopedia3/How Investors Utilize Jumbo CDs to Their Benefit.md

 ### Interest rate risk

-Another worry for jumbo CD investors is [interest rate risk](https://www.investopedia.com/terms/i/interestraterisk.asp).
+Another worry for jumbo CD investors is [[interest rate risk]](https://www.investopedia.com/terms/i/interestraterisk.asp).
 This comes when current market interest rates rise above the one offered by the jumbo CD.
 If interest rates rise while investors are holding a Jumbo CD, they miss out on the higher rates they could have had if these funds had been available to invest elsewhere.

 ### Reinvestment rate risk

 Conversely, if interest rates fall during the holding period, at maturity the investor may not be able to reinvest the funds at a rate comparable to the CD.
-This hazard is known as [reinvestment risk](https://www.investopedia.com/terms/r/reinvestmentrisk.asp).
+This hazard is known as [[reinvestment risk]](https://www.investopedia.com/terms/r/reinvestmentrisk.asp).
 Although jumbo CDs pay a higher rate at the onset as compared to other products, investors must weigh the pros and cons to ensure they don’t wind up with a lower return in the long term.

 Pros